 Skip to content

-Tokenizer has built-in support for 3D Secure authentication via PAAY.
-When 3DS is enabled on your account, Tokenizer handles the entire authentication flow automatically — no additional scripts or redirects required.
+Tokenizer has built-in 3D Secure authentication via PAAY.
+When 3DS is enabled on your account, Tokenizer handles the full flow inside its iframe — no extra scripts or redirects.

-3D Secure (3DS) is a security protocol that adds an extra layer of authentication for card-not-present transactions.
-It helps verify that the person making a purchase is the actual cardholder, reducing fraud and shifting chargeback liability from the merchant to the card issuer.
+3D Secure (3DS) adds an extra layer of authentication for card-not-present transactions.
+It verifies the cardholder, reduces fraud, and shifts chargeback liability from the merchant to the issuer.

-With our Tokenizer, 3DS authentication happens seamlessly in the background.
-In most cases, the cardholder never sees a challenge — the authentication completes via a "frictionless" flow.
-When a challenge is required (e.g., entering a one-time code), the Tokenizer handles displaying the challenge UI automatically.
+With Tokenizer, most authentications complete via a "frictionless" flow with no customer interaction.
+When a challenge is required (e.g. a one-time code), Tokenizer renders the challenge UI automatically.

 Benefits

-• Liability shift — Fraudulent chargeback liability shifts from the merchant to the card issuer for authenticated transactions
+• Liability shift — Chargeback liability shifts to the issuer for authenticated transactions.

-• Reduced fraud — Verifies cardholder identity before the transaction is processed
+• Reduced fraud — Verifies cardholder identity before processing.

-• No extra integration work — Tokenizer manages the entire 3DS flow within the existing iframe
+• No extra work — 3DS runs inside the existing Tokenizer iframe.

-• Automatic handling — Frictionless authentication happens without any customer interaction
+• Automatic — Frictionless authentication happens with no customer interaction.

 Prerequisites

-1. 3DS is enabled on your account — Contact your gateway account representative or ISO/Agent to enable 3DS (PAAY) on your merchant account.
+1. 3DS enabled on your account — Contact your gateway rep or ISO/Agent to enable 3DS (PAAY).

-2. Public API key — You'll need your pub_XXXX key from the Control Panel (Settings → API Keys).
+2. Public API key — Your pub_XXXX key from the Control Panel (Settings → API Keys).

 TIP

-TIP: Make sure to replace https://sandbox.koipay.io with Also make sure to replace ENV_https://sandbox.koipay.io with for sandbox and for production.
+Replace https://sandbox.koipay.io with .
+Replace ENV_https://sandbox.koipay.io with for sandbox and for production.

 html